Shrarn/DictionarySPI/README.md

 # Code of Conduct

 This project adheres to the **Contributor Covenant [Code of Conduct](https://github.com/Shrarn/DictionarySPI/blob/master/CODE_OF_CONDUCT.md).** By participating, you are expected to uphold this code.
 Please report any unacceptable behavior to the project maintainers.

+# License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Shrarn/DictionarySPI/blob/master/LICENSE) file for more details.

+# Acknowledgements

+- Developed during a learning program at **SoftPro India**.
+- Created and maintained by [Arnav Singh](https://github.com/Shrarn).
+---